drewsdiner/di-workshop-02-variables-datatypes-decisions/README.md

 **What happens and why?
 Why isn’t there a space between the word ‘name’ and your name?
 Can you add one?**

+the ' needs to be spaced out from name is' to name is '

 Add this line to the top of your sketch:

 ```js